kyle-tennison/notes/projects/fusor/Circuit Prototyping.md

 ### Current Calculation

 It's *really hard to know* what the current output of a DIY flyback transformer would be without testing it first.
-So, I might as well **start building a flyback transformer.**
+So I might as well **start building a flyback transformer.**